-We believe it is important that schools, teachers, parents/guardians and students understand how we use and protect their data while providing the best learning experience for students.
+We believe it is important that schools, teachers, families/caregivers and students understand how we use and protect their data while providing the best learning experience for students.
 Protecting student data is critical to Summit Learning.

 Summit Learning has worked with leading U.S. privacy experts to help ensure we protect the information we collect and use it ethically.
 Common Sense Privacy Program published privacy evaluations of the top 10 edtech products used in schools and districts across the U.S. Summit Learning came out on top, receiving their highest score.
 Read more about this distinction.